 There’s really no question that training yields benefits.
 Let’s take a look at the top 10 benefits of security awareness training.

 1. Develop a security-focused culture

-When you offer training to your employees on a topic, this is communication to them that it’s important.
+When you offer training to your employees on a topic, this is communicated to them that it’s important.
 At this level of importance is a natural transition to have safety be one of your culture’s foundations.
 Regular training instills better habits.
 When something becomes a habit, people will continue to follow it like it’s second nature.
-Reinforcing the training with other communications like posters or emails is another way to ensure your culture stays security focused.
+Reinforcing the training with other communications like posters or emails is another way to ensure your culture stays security-focused.

 2. Empower employees